-Potential problems associated with the abuse of clonazepam include physical and psychological dependence, suicidal thoughts or actions, worsening depression, sleep disorders and aggression.1 Individuals prescribed high doses of sedative-hypnotics or treated for longer than one month are at risk for dependence.
+Potential problems associated with the abuse of clonazepam include physical and psychological dependence, suicidal thoughts or actions, worsening depression, sleep disorders and aggression.1 Individuals prescribed high doses of sedative-hypnotics or treated for longer than one month are at risk for dependence and would likely benefit from treatment for clonazepam abuse.
 A past history of alcohol or prescription drug abuse and family history of alcoholism may confer a genetic predisposition to benzodiazepine dependence.2

 In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, a new diagnosis of sedative, hypnotic and anxiolytic use disorder requires at least two of the following criteria.2

 - Continued use of a substance, e.g. a benzodiazepine such as Klonopin or other sedative-hypnotic, despite negative personal consequences.

 - Repeated inability to carry out major functions at work, school or home due to use.